Public Prosecutor's Office (Brazil)

 The Public Prosecutor's Office (Ministério Público, lit.
-"Public Ministry", also usually referred as "MP") is the Brazilian body of independent public prosecutors at both the federal (Ministério Público da União) and state level (Ministério Público Estadual).
+"Public Ministry", often abbreviated "MP") is the Brazilian body of independent public prosecutors at both the federal (Ministério Público da União) and state level (Ministério Público Estadual).
 It operates independently from the three branches of government.
-It was once referred by constitutional lawyer and former president Michel Temer as a "Fourth Branch".
 The Constitution of 1988 divides the functions of the Public Prosecutor's Office into three different bodies: the Public Procurator's Office, the Public Defender's Office and the Public Prosecutor's Office itself, each one of them an independent body.
-In addition to that, the new Constitution created the Courts of Account, also autonomous in its functions.
+In addition to that, the Constitution created the Federal Court of Accounts (Tribunal de Contas da União), which is also autonomous in its functions.